CMDT/LiveProjectsTemplate/documentation/your_project.md

 ## Your Project
-Welcome to your Digital Labs Live Project!
+Welcome to your Live Project!

 Projects run from start of October, to end of March, where there is a showcase event.
 **Project Time:** 22 weeks